epfl-si/infoscience-patents/README.md

 ## What it is

-This project consist of two process:
+This project consist of two processes:

 - Update the provided record from Infoscience with latest patents
 - Fetch for new patents that does not exist in Infoscience

+For additional information about patents and design choice, take a look at the TO_KNOW_FR.md documentation.

 ## Install